FluxxDB/flip-flop/README.md

 # Flip Flop

 A musician's practice companion built into Youtube as a Google Chrome Extension!
+Create loopable YouTube clips synced to a metronome.

 ## Available Scripts